University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 <img width="1072" height="820" alt="image" src="https://github.com/user-attachments/assets/e27a9a4b-5f23-438d-8dcf-42c2857929b3" />

 **Questions:**
+- At a threshold of 10 allelic differences, how many distinct clusters are present?
+- Which isolates belong to each cluster?

-At a threshold of 10 allelic differences, the isolates separate into multiple groups.
+- what At a threshold of 10 allelic differences, the isolates separate into multiple groups.

 However, as shown in the figure, five samples remain clustered together at this threshold:
 - What does it mean that these five samples remain grouped together at a threshold of 10 allelic differences?